airbnb/knowledge-repo/docs/workflows/writing.rst

   $ knowledge_repo --repo knowledge_data_repo preview projects/test_knowledge

-There are other arguments that can be passed to this command, adding the `-h` flag shows them all along with further information about them.
+There are other arguments that can be passed to this command, adding the :code:`-h` flag shows them all along with further information about them.

 Submitting